Nomad

 1. Get a queue number from the ticket machine

-4. When your number is called, submit your blood pressure slip, registration form, and passport
+4. When your number is called, submit:

 Here’s what the exterior looks like.